SonyaMoisset/SonyaMoisset/README.md

 🏆 GirlCode Diversity and Inclusion Power List 2022
 🏆 Ally of the Year 2021 - People's Choice for Epic Women in Cyber initiative

 💖 Passionate about Open-source, DevSecOps and Cloud Computing
+🤖 Interest in Security in the AI ecosystem
 🌟 GitHub Star 2021/22/23
 ☁️ OpenUK Ambassador
 🎓 CAPSLOCK & CyberGirls Lead Mentor
 💻 Founder of Epic Women in Cyber/Epic Women in Tech
 👩‍🎤 Ambassador at Girlcode
-✍️ Writer for FreeCodeCamp (Top Contributor 2018, 2019, 2020, 2021) & GitGuardian
+✍️ Writer for FreeCodeCamp (Top Contributor 2018, 2019, 2020, 2021, 2023) & GitGuardian
-⛓️ Interest in Security in Artificial Intelligence/Machine Learning
 🛡️ Member of OWASP, LLHS, BBWIC, Women in Cloud, Women in DevOps, Women Techmakers, Women Who Code
 🎤 Public speaker, Tech advocate & Mentor
 🧠 INTJ-A